 Another feature which few people know about is the use of suffixes beginning with "+".
 For example, emails sent to

 booking dir (lowercase) of John Doe's mailbox or in John Doe's inbox if

 booking directory doesn't exist .
 It is a practical technique for example to provide an e-mail address to a website, then easily sort (via automatic filters) the mail coming from this website.

-It is possible that the sent emails from your YunoHost instance are considered as spam by the big email services.
+It is possible that the emails sent from your YunoHost instance are considered as spam by the big email services.
 Is it possible that the IP address from your server have been previously been used to sent spam or that these email services consider your server as a spam sender.
-To ensure that your servers’ IP address isn’t into this blacklists and to remove it from them, follow this link.
+To ensure that your servers’ IP address isn't on these blacklists and to remove it from them, follow this link.

 See this page.